Terms of Reference

 - For the time being, no restrictions are placed on the number of host Society members who may attend, but this invitation is at the discretion of the chairperson and is subject to the consideration of other ICRIS members.

-- Costs of attending meetings As outlined in the International Agreement, one authorized ICRIS representative from each Society may have their Conference registration waived by the hosting Society.
+- Costs of attendance: As outlined in the International Agreement, one authorized ICRIS representative from each Society may have their Conference registration waived by the hosting Society.
 Any additional costs, such as accommodation, travel expenses or special events, are not part of this agreement.

 - Agenda items and agendas: The ICRIS Coordinator prepares the agenda and circulates it on the ICRIS email list ahead of time to allow other list members to suggest additional items if needed.